Click the map above to view an enlargement

 The Seven Sisters

-The Country Park is centred on the visitor centre at Exceat near Alfriston (display, car park, etc.), and there are many other things to do.
-Birling Gap is a pretty spot (beach, café, shop).
-East Dean is a picturesque old village with an excellent pub (The Tiger Inn) and a good Market every Wednesday 10-2.
+The Country Park is centred on the visitor centre at Exceat near Alfriston (car park, etc.), and there are many other things to do.
+Birling Gap is a pretty spot (beach, café, shop), ), and Beachy Head has spectacular views and a pub, WCs, and ample parking.
+East Dean is a picturesque old village with an excellent pub, The Tiger Inn.
+About 12 miles from Pekes.

 Abbot’s Wood

 Nearly 900 acres of very ancient woodland open all year, with marked short and long circular quite flat paths.
 A fantastic woodland experience at any time of the year, most especially in late Spring, when there are carpets of bluebells & fritillaries.

 4 miles from Pekes.
 Go south down the A22, turn off right after the Diplocks roundabout (signed Arlington) and then first left.
 There is a large car park.
+Website: Abbot’s Wood.

 Drusillas Park